Anti-Harassment and Discrimination Policy

 The following behavior is prohibited:

-Discrimination: means any form of unequal treatment based on a Code ground, whether imposing extra burdens or denying benefits.
+Discrimination: means any form of unequal treatment based on a prohibited ground of discrimination, whether imposing extra burdens or denying benefits.
 It may be intentional or unintentional.
 It may involve direct actions that are discriminatory on their face, or it may involve rules, practices, or procedures that appear neutral, but disadvantage certain groups of people.
 Discrimination may take obvious forms, or it may happen in very subtle ways.
 Even if there are many factors affecting a decision or action, if discrimination is one factor, that is a violation of this policy.